 The HawCC Enrollment Status Determination Date is the same as the last day to withdraw from classes without a "W".
 All student budgets and awards will be adjusted to reflect the actual enrollment as of this date.
-Based on this revision, a student may
+Based on this revision, a student may be entitled to additional funds or owe a repayment of part or all or his/her award(s).
+Students must begin attendance to be eligible for any federal funding for each course.

 Official and Unofficial Complete Withdrawal: The Official Withdrawal Process begins when the student submits the withdrawal form to the Financial Aid Office for signature.
-All refunds and repayment amounts will be rounded to the nearest cent
+All refunds and repayments will be rounded to the nearest cent.